robb-j/drax-metrics/README.md

 const data = await api.meta();
 ```

+The client is also hosted at `https://esm.r0b.io/drax-client@0.2.0/mod.js`,
+replace **0.2.0** with the version you want to recieve.

 ### UI

 If you visit the root URL, `/`, there is a basic app to explore the data in the